Skip to main content

 🔑 Five key rules to great content

-2️⃣ Content is King, but conversation is the Kingdom!
+2️⃣ Content is king, but conversation is the kingdom!
 The content shared on Blink is hugely important to get conversations going, but what comes out in comments on Posts is what creates content for the future.
 You need to engage with conversations, respond, and share new Posts if required to answer comments and questions.

-4️⃣ Respond carefully if there are negative comments Negatives can easily be turned into positives if they’re managed well.
+4️⃣ Respond carefully if there are negative comments.
+Negatives can easily be turned into positives if they’re managed well.
 If someone posts a negative comment on Blink, stop and think carefully before you respond.
 Seek advice from your colleagues if you need to.

 🏗️ Supporting company culture